nupursharma26/DevOps-Project/README.md

 Step 6: Build a  Project Using Jenkins
 Now that you have Git and Maven integrated into Jenkins, you can create a Jenkins job that builds your  project.
 To do this, create a new Jenkins job and configure it to pull code from your Git repository, compile your Java code using Maven, and package your applicatio

+Step 7: Build is Failing
+If your build is failing, there are several things you can do to troubleshoot the issue.
+First, check the Jenkins console output to see if there are any error messages or stack traces that indicate what went wrong.
+You can also try running the build manually from the command line to see if you get the same error.
+If the issue persists, you may need to review your build script or configuration settings to ensure that everything is set up correctly.

+INTEGRATING TOM CAT SERVER IN CI/CD PIPELINE

+Step 1: Setup a Tomcat Server
+First, we will need to set up a Tomcat server.
+We can download the Tomcat installer from the official website and install it on a server.